jonoflayham/blog-gen/resources/posts/2016-03-28-starting-clojure.md

 Once the number of wtf?! moments is down to a manageable level when you look at Clojure code, the best book I can recommend is the Clojure Cookbook.
 Real-world problems, using real-world libraries, with succinct explanations and things you can easily try out.
 Core things (joining two lists, mapping functions over things), cool things (eg core/async) plus the real messy stuff (using Lucene, stashing things in Redis, generating PDFs...).
 The only downside is that it was published in 2014, but I should think all the libraries it mentions, and certainly all the patterns, are relevant.

 It's available as a book/an ebook from O'Reilly via http://clojure-cookbook.com/ or Amazon etc, or in source code at https://github.com/clojure-cookbook/clojure-cookbook.

+# The community

+Follow [#twitter](https://twitter.com/hashtag/clojure) to a while to get a flavour of what's going on and how people in the community interact.
+More at http://clojure.org/community/resources.